epandurski/swaptacular.github.io/_posts/2023-08-29-under-the-hood-payments-web-api.md

 holders and accounting authority nodes.
-Thus, the main purpose of the Payments Web API is to allow client applications to preform the same operations that the Swaptacular Messaging Protocol allows, but using a synchronous Web API, instead of an asynchronous message protocol.
+Thus, the main purpose of the Payments Web API is to allow client applications to preform the same operations that the Swaptacular Messaging Protocol allows, but using a synchronous Web API, instead of an asynchronous messaging protocol.

 It is important to mention that PWAPI client applications are not restricted to simple mobile apps.
 A client application, for example, can be corporate